-Northern Irish Human Rights Commissioner, Les Allamby, addressed the first meeting “Being Gay in Africa – a Human Rights Perspective” after introductory remarks by chairperson, Senator Colette Kelleher, and Maureen O’Sullivan TD, Head of the Irish AWEPA Section.
-Both Colette and Maureen drew attention to AWEPA’s history as a human rights organisation, formed to fight apartheid, and now focussed on the rights of LGBTI people in Africa.
+On 4 April, 2017, Northern Irish Human Rights Commissioner, Les Allamby, addressed the first meeting “Being Gay in Africa – a Human Rights Perspective” after introductory remarks by chairperson, Senator Colette Kelleher, and Hon.
+Maureen O’Sullivan TD, Head of the Irish AWEPA Section.
+Both Commissioner Colette and Hon.
+O’Sullivan drew attention to AWEPA’s history as a human rights organisation, formed to fight apartheid, and now focussed on the rights of LGBTI people in Africa.

 Nevertheless, this negative climate is being opposed by independent and courageous initiatives of civil society and judiciary, including in Kenya, Botswana, Zambia and Tunisia.
 Freedom of association rights to protest, for example, are being contested and won.
 Other positive initiatives include:

 - The human-rights toolkits of NANHRI, a network of African human rights institutions (nanhri.org)

 - African countries’ reports to UN treaties, including ECOSOC and Universal Periodic Reviews

 - The African Commission on Human and Peoples’ Rights (achpr.org/sessions/55th/resolutions/275)

 Irish Senator David Norris told Commissioner Allamby that he had nothing against the English (his father was one!) but noted that they had spread homophobia throughout the empire.
 He thanked Commissioner Allamby for his presentation while Colette, in a great moment, thanked David for his life’s work for LGBTI rights.

 Commissioner Allamby responded that LGBTI rights discussions with political leaders in Africa were occurring, often in quiet corners, but there was a need to avoid ‘crass interventions’ which could backfire.